Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 Save Slowly

-Unexpected events can be costly, so why not plan ahead?
 Set aside some funds each month to account for unexpected repairs or replacements of a fire and alarm system.
-As a general guide, saving 1% up to 5% of the cost per month is recommended if your current system is getting on in years.
+As a general guide, saving 1% to 5% of the cost per month is recommended if your current system is getting on in years.
 That way you'll have resources available when emergencies crop up!

 Life Safety Month

 If you operate multi-unit housing or something with occupants, designating a “Life Safety Month” is a good idea to get all of your inspections done.
-Rather than spacing out inspections throughout the year, knock them all out in one month.
+Rather than spacing out inspections throughout the year, complete them in one month.
 Alert occupants ahead of time and use this as an opportunity for them to practice their exit plans in case of emergency.

 Keep Track of Inspection Requirements

-If a “Life Safety Month” is not feasible for you or your building, we have created a handy and simple inspection scheduling form to help you keep track of when inspections need to be done.
+If a “Life Safety Month” is not feasible for you or your building, use this simple inspection scheduling form to help you keep track of when inspections need to be done.
 Not only will this help you remember inspections, but it serves as a budgeting tool as well.

 Resource: Fire and security checklist for K-12 schools in Minnesota